assamite/creamas/docs/source/create_sim.rst

 	# End simulation and destroy it's environment.
 	sim.end()

-**create** offers few arguments to modify simulation initialization:
+:func:`create` offers few arguments to modify simulation initialization:

 1. You can create simulation with multiple agent classes each with its own keyword arguments and number of agents.